If you are not yet using Pinterest as one of your social media platforms, you need to. Why?

 Boards are where you pin your content and the content of others.
 Look at boards like folders.
 You will have boards for each type of pins you will share in your profile.
 The very first board in your profile should be your Best of Me board.
 Call it that.
 For instance, the first board on my profile is The Best of Tracie Fobes.

-For example, don’t call a board “Easy Peasy Dinners.”
+For example, don’t call your board, “Easy Peasy Dinners.”
 Instead, call it “Easy Dinner Recipes.”
 People will not search for easy peasy, but they will search for easy dinner recipes.
 Doing so can instantly bring your board to the top of the search list.

 To start, you will want to have at least 10 – 15 boards.
 That gives your readers a good portfolio of content and a reason to follow you.
-If you happen to blog about parenting, your first board could be the best of you board.
-You could add boards such as newborn, toddler, preschool, grade school, high school, education, discipline, etc. (of course, with proper board names and descriptions).
+Let’s say you blog about homeschooling.
+You could add boards such as preschool, grade school, high school, education, discipline, etc. (of course, with proper board names and descriptions).

 Look at the pinners you follow and see what they are doing.
 You do not want to copy them, of course, but you can get inspiration from what they are doing to help you develop your boards.